ankelefs/liion-tamer/JOURNAL/README.md

-# Li-Ion Tamer LOG
+# Li-Ion Tamer journal

-This is the complete development log for the Li-Ion Tamer project.
+This is the complete development journal for the Li-Ion Tamer project.

 <br>